bimantaraz/GPU-ZIP/README.md

-# Zip Folder GPU
+# GPU-ZIP: Super Fast Folder Compression with GPU

-A Python script to compress a folder using GPU with CuPy and display progress in the terminal.
+GPU-ZIP is a Python script that utilizes GPU power to speed up compression of folders into ZIP files.
+Using the Cupy library, this script reads and writes file data at a much higher speed than traditional methods.

 ## Requirements
 - CuPy